 Right hand Bat

 Right arm Medium

-Although primarily a middle-order batsman, his seam bowling had developed over previous seasons and he had made his international debut against India in T20 cricket in February 2019.
-Mitchell made his first-class debut at the end of 2011-12 season and came to prominence by averaging 54.53 the following year.
-That saw him win a place in the New Zealand A squad in India and Sri Lanka and, while he found life tougher there, he responded with centuries in successive innings during the following domestic season.
-An unbeaten 170 made against Canterbury shortly before the England series in 2019 ensured he was in the selectors' thoughts and, when de Grandhomme was forced to pull out of the second Test, Mitchell was selected.
+He made his first-class debut at the end of the 2011-12 season and came to prominence by averaging 54.53 the following year.
+And though he was primarily a middle-order batter, his seam bowling became a useful asset over the years.
+He won a place in the New Zealand A squad to tour India and Sri Lanka, and while he found life tougher there, he responded with centuries in successive innings the following domestic season.
+An unbeaten 170 against Canterbury shortly before the England series in 2019 ensured he was in the selectors' thoughts, and when de Grandhomme was forced to pull out of the second Test, Mitchell was selected.

-He is the son of former New Zealand rugby union player and coach John Mitchell who, at the time of Daryl's Test debut against England, was defence coach for the England rugby union side that lost in the World Cup final.
+He is the son of former New Zealand rugby union player and coach John Mitchell, who, at the time of his son's Test debut against England, was defence coach for the England rugby union side that lost in the World Cup final.

 Batting & Fielding